 If your site loses its licence

-If the site your mobile home is on loses its licence, you have protected rights to make sure it doesn't affect you.
+If the site your mobile home is on loses its licence, you have protected rights to make sure it does not affect you.

-A local authority can appoint an 'interim' manager, who can manage the site until a new owner is found.
+A local council can appoint an 'interim' manager, who can manage the site until a new owner is found.

 Advice and information